 Skip to content

-str_like() follows the conventions of the SQL LIKE operator:
+str_like() and str_like() follow the conventions of the SQL LIKE and ILIKE operators, namely:

 • Must match the entire string.